Adelic line bundles on quasi-projective varieties: Effective sections of adelic line bundles

 which might fail to be bijective due to the difference of the effectivity relations in $\wh\Div(\CX)$ and $\wh\Div(\CX)_\QQ$.
 However, if $\CX$ is normal, then it is bijective by Lemma \ref{effectivity normal}.

-In general, $\wh h^0(\CX, \CDD)'$ is always finite.
-In fact, the finiteness holds if $\CX$ is normal and $\CDD$ is integral by $\wh h^0(\CX, \CDD)'=\wh h^0(\CX, \CDD)$.
-The normality condition can be removed by passing to the normalization, and the integrality condition can be removed by bounding $\CDD$ by an integral arithmetic divisor over $\CX$ under the relation ``$\leq$''.
+In the definitions above, $\wh h^0(\CX, \OCD)'$ is always finite.
+In fact, the finiteness holds if $\CX$ is normal and $\OCD$ is integral by $\wh h^0(\CX, \OCD)'=\wh h^0(\CX, \OCD)$.
+The normality condition can be removed by passing to the normalization, and the integrality condition can be removed by bounding $\OCD$ by an integral arithmetic divisor on $\CX$ under the relation ``$\leq$''.
+In fact, the following technical lemma guarantees the existence of such integral arithmetic divisors.